starlightrobotics/arcane-manual/README.md

-# Awesome Role-Play Chatbots
+# Awesome Role-playing chatbots
-A curated list of AI Role-Play Chatbots and services.
+A curated list of AI Role-playing Chatbots, services, apps, and offline tools.

 To suggest the updates or edits, contact me on [Reddit](https://www.reddit.com/r/starlightrobotics/) or [Discord](https://discord.gg/zarD7dweKz).